DanilMarinkovicLeeds/comp2850-minimal-solution/wk09/lab-wk9/research/tasks.md

 # Evaluation Tasks — Week 9

-## Task T1: Filter Tasks
+## Task T1: Filter tasks

 **Scenario**:
-"You've been asked to find all tasks containing the word 'report'.
-Use the filter box to show only matching tasks, then count how many tasks remain."
+"You've been asked to find all tasks containing '2850'.
+Use the filter feature to find these tasks and then say how many tasks there are."

 **Setup**:
-- Pre-populate task list with 10 tasks, 3 containing "report" in title
+- Pre-populate task list with 10 tasks, 3 containing "2850" in title
-- Example: "Submit expense report", "Draft annual report", "Review quarterly report", plus 7 others
+- Example: "Finish 2850 backlog", "Complete 2850 job stories", "2850 pilot study", plus 7 others

 **Success criteria**:
-- Participant uses filter box (types "report")
+- Participant uses filter box (types "2850")
 - Participant reports correct count (3 tasks)
 - Completed within 2 minutes
+- Target time 30 seconds
 - No validation errors

 **Metrics**: